 I only made the mistake once in the 2 rolls I put through the camera.

 A spacer could be used to make the tripod mount usable.
-A couple of sheets posterboard would probably work.
+A couple of sheets poster board would probably work.
+However, my thoughts were that I'm only willing to put in so much effort for a cheap camera.

-The Lubitel is a twin-lens reflex camera, so there is a viewing lens and taking lens which are coupled together.
+The Lubitel is a twin-lens reflex camera, so there is a viewing lens and taking lens which are coupled together through sprockets.
+You can see the sprockets around both lenses.

 When you look through the viewfinder, you are seeing through the top lens.
 This is the viewing lens, and it is what is used to focus.

-By turning the viewing lens, the bottom lens will also turn.
-They are connected by sprockets.
+By focusing with the viewing lens, the bottom lens will also turn and should also be in focus.

 The taking lens, which is the bottom lens, has 3 glass elements.
-I am also unsure if there are any optical coatings.
+I do not know if either lens has any optical coatings.

 Expect to see flare, chromatic aberrations, distortion, and other "undesirable" properties.
-I say "undesirable," but for people that enjoy Lomography, the traits can be desireable.
+I say "undesirable," but for people that enjoy Lomography, the traits can be desirable.
+They can also offer a challenge to work around.

 Shutter speeds range from 1/15 of a second to 1/250 of a second in whole stops.
 There is also a bulb mode.